dDostalker/Penguin/readme.md

 ## ⚠ Limitations
 - Features are not complete, core parts like debugging are still under development
 - UI interface has some performance issues
-- PE integrity verification is not perfect, there may be parsing errors for maliciously constructed PE files targeting Penguin
 - Currently only supports PE files with the same endianness as the host

 ## Custom Language Support